learn-co-curriculum/phase-1-embedded-videos-lab/README.md

 ```

 Following good git practices, since we're going to be adding some new content,
-type `git checkout -b 'embed-video'` to start up a new branch for this lesson.
+type `git checkout -b embed-video` to start up a new branch for this lesson.

 [Click here to get the MP4 video linked to in the exercise](http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/real-estate.mp4)